Cross-country Skiing and Snowshoeing Trails and Tips

 Cross-country Skiing and Snowshoeing

-Trail conditions are posted on each Park's homepage.
+Trail conditions are posted below for our three reporting parks.
 Call for the park directly for the latest trail conditions and availability of winter camping.

 - Aroostook State Park - a winter-lovers paradise where the season is extensive.
 Trail Conditions or call (207) 768-8341.